Spencerx/FISSURE/README.md

 Chris Poore - Assured Information Security, Inc. - poorec@ainfosec.com

 Business Development - Assured Information Security, Inc. - bd@ainfosec.com

+## Testimonials

+> “FISSURE is a powerful and versatile RF software platform suitable for both education and practical applications.
+> It supports a wide range of commonly used hardware and offers intuitive IQ data analysis tools.
+> These features enable us to visualize, interpret, and directly modify RF signal messages in our project.”
+> – Dylan R.

+> “We really enjoyed using FISSURE in our engineering project.
+> This software is an incredibly comprehensive collection of tools to manipulate radio frequencies and was an amazing aid to our studies involving wireless communications.”
+> – University Senior Project Team

 ## Acknowledgments